MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/nf-compstui-setcpsuiuserdata.md

  - SetCPSUIUserData
 ---

-# SetCPSUIUserData function

 ## -description

-CPSUI's <code>SetCPSUIUserData</code> function allows CPSUI applications (including printer interface DLLs) to associate nondisplayed data with a property sheet dialog box.
+CPSUI's SetCPSUIUserData function allows CPSUI applications (including printer interface DLLs) to associate non-displayed data with a property sheet dialog box.

 ## -parameters

 ### -param hDlg

 Caller-supplied handle to a property sheet dialog box.
-For more information, see the following Remarks section.
+For more information, see the Remarks section below.

 ### -param CPSUIUserData